List of EastEnders characters introduced in 2009: Pearl Rogers

+Trina Johnson

-Trina JohnsonTrina Johnson, played by Sharon Duncan-Brewster, is introduced as the wife of already established character Lucas Johnson (Don Gilet) and mother of his son Jordan (Michael-Joel David Stuart).
+Trina Johnson, played by Sharon Duncan-Brewster, is introduced as the wife of already established character Lucas Johnson (Don Gilet) and mother of his son Jordan (Michael-Joel David Stuart).

 She first appears on 23 February 2009, unexpectedly to Lucas, Jordan and Lucas's fiancée Denise Wicks (Diane Parish).
 At first, Lucas is shocked to see her and tells her that their marriage is over and that he is going to marry Denise.
 It is revealed that Trina is also a drug addict.
 After being warned by Patrick Trueman (Rudolph Walker) to stay away from them, she shockingly tells him that Lucas spent Christmas with her.
 She is not seen after this and when Patrick confronts Lucas, he says he has applied for a divorce.

 Patrick sees Trina spying on Lucas and Denise kissing, on 19 June 2009.
 A week later, Lucas reveals to Denise he dislikes Trina because she was a bad mother to Jordan.
 When he was a baby, he was born addicted to heroin – the reason why she abandoned him.
 The following week, Trina reveals that Lucas spent Christmas with her, which prompts Denise to throw Lucas out.
 After being rejected by Lucas, Trina is kicked out of The Queen Victoria public house by barmaid Roxy Mitchell (Rita Simons) for throwing a drink over Jack Branning (Scott Maslen).
 Trina goes to Pat Evans' (Pam St Clement) house where Lucas is staying and comes downstairs in her underwear, asking Lucas to come back to bed, witnessed by Denise who has only just forgiven Lucas.